Related Policies and Additional References:

 Between semesters or when classes are not in session, as listed by the Office of the Registrar, the Police Department will not open any secured area on campus after hours unless otherwise indicated by an office administrator and in writing.
 (2 a.m. will be the ending time for each pass.)

 There will be no admission into any area without a late-entry pass.
 In the interest of maintaining proper safety and security of the University and students, the Police Department will not honor phone calls to open any secured area.
 Please make sure every individual requiring access into any building or room on campus after hours has a late-entry pass and a current St. Mary’s Rattler ID Card.
-In the interest of student safety, it is preferable that students be accompanied by another student.
+In the interest of student safety, it is preferable that students be accompanied by another student (if your department follows a “buddy system,” be sure to adhere to those requirements).

 The University Police Department will contact the person making the request when passes are ready for pick-up.
 Late-entry Passes will not be issued by campus mail.
 Therefore, we recommend that the department making such request have someone available to pick up the passes.
 Individuals picking up Late-entry Passes must show appropriate identification and sign for the passes.

-If a late-entry pass is lost or stolen, student must immediately report this issue to their dean or director, as well as the Police Department.
+If a late-entry pass is lost or stolen, student must immediately report this issue to their dean, associate dean, or director, as well as the Police Department.

 If you have any questions or concerns, please feel free to contact the St. Mary’s University Police Administrative Office.